 There’s a huge library in Mendelbaldea, right by our school.
 This is a great place if you are looking for somewhere quiet to study.

-If you’re looking for household stuff then there is a Leroy Merlin and an Ikea at La Morea Commercial Centre.
-The Ikea is not a proper Ikea and so has a limited range of products, though you can order things to be delivered here (there’s a proper Ikea in Bilbao apparently).
+If you’re looking for household stuff then there is a Leroy Merlin and an Ikea at La Morea.
+The Ikea is not a proper Ikea and so has a limited range of products, though you can order things to be delivered here (there are proper Ikeas in Zaragoza, Bilbao and Bayonne).
 At La Morea there is also a Media Markt if you are looking for electronics.

 There’s Chinese stores dotted around the city which sell loads of random stuff.
-There’s a Chinese supermarket on Av de Gipuzkoa Etorbidea, just past Decathlon, which sells a wide range of Chinese and Korean food.
-Incidentally, E.Leclerc at La Morea sells Korean products too.
+Some of them have Chinese and Korean foods.

 The exhibition hall is on Calle de Tudela, next to El Corte Ingles.
 This is the old bus station (Antigua Estción de Autobuses Pamplona).
 Here they have trade shows and markets etc.